line/conflr/README.md

     token.
 For more details about API token, please read [the official document](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)).

 There are several ways to set the variables.
-The most quick qay is to enter the environment variables in the popups that are displayed when you run the install command (see Usages section below).
+The quickest way is to enter the environment variables in the popups that are displayed when you run the install command (see Usages section below).